 If work is getting you down, or you’re having trouble focusing on life outside of work, it’s time to hit pause.
 Take a step back and take a deep and honest look at where you can achieve a better work-life balance.

-The past two years have been exceptionally heavy, with crisis after crisis.
-Don’t forget why you’re doing this in the first place: to live an amazing life.
+The past five years have been exceptionally heavy, with crisis after crisis.
+Don’t forget why you’re self-employed in the first place: to live an amazing life.

 Freelancer burnout FAQs